SESARLab/mfh-dl-performace-testing/thesis.md

 - Real-time data ingestion in streaming mode, even if batch mode ingestion is supported
 - Low latency real-time queries
 - Default time-based partitioning on data, which enables performant time-based queries
-- Native supports for semi-structured and nested data in different formats, including comma and tab-separated values (CSV/TSV), JSON, Apache Parquet, Apache ORC, Protobuf, and others.
+- Native support for semi-structured and nested data in different formats, including comma and tab-separated values (CSV/TSV), JSON, Apache Parquet, Apache ORC, Protobuf, and others.

 Apache Druid architecture combines ideas from different storage systems (Data Warehouse systems, Timeseries databases, Search engines).
 At its core, Druid uses a columnar storage format only to load the exact columns needed for a particular query instead of the entire row.
 Also, ingested data is automatically time partitioned into what are known as **segments**.
 As we will see in the "Data model and storage section", segments are stored in Druid's distributed storage; time-based queries only access segments that match the query's time range, allowing Druid to provide data to the clients efficiently.